"The playing is from the heart of the tune, never hurried;

 - The Living Tradition

 Charlie Piggott was one of the founding members of De Danann, with whom he toured extensively in Europe, Canada and the US and has recorded several albums.
 He was also a member of the Irish musical group invited by the Smithsonian Institute to participate in the festival of American Folklife (1976) as part of the bi-centennial celebrations.
 Charlie plays in the old style and many of his seminal recordings have caused him to be hailed as "one of the most influential Irish banjoists of the generation".
 Recently, Charlie re-released The New Road (with Gerry Harrington), as well as his first solo album, The Days That Are Gone.
+A new duo album with his son, Rowan, is titled The Trip We Took Over The Mountain, and is available to order from the CDs page.

 "a superb player... a superb touch..."